sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 This repo contains all the code for data preprocessing, training and running inference on other datasets.
 The code is mainly based on [Spinal Cord Toolbox](https://spinalcordtoolbox.com) and [MONAI](https://github.com/Project-MONAI/MONAI) (PyTorch).

-If you find this work and code useful for your research, please cite our paper:
+**CITATION INFO**: If you find this work and/or code useful for your research, please cite our paper:

 ```
 @article{bedard2023towards,